-The lantana plant, a bright, sun-loving plant producing flowers in abundance and rewarding you with lots of color.
 Mastering lantana care is not difficult.
-Made to order for any bright patio with lots of sun.
-Lantana’s are basically tropical plants requiring lots of warmth.
+Lantana is a tropical plant made to order for any bright patio with lots of direct full sun.
+Lantana plants are tropical plants requiring lots of warmth.

 Lantana Plants Verbena Relatives